garrandall/popular-music-data/tracks/happily-ever-after-case.md

 Leaving you never stays forever strong

-When I was away (umm...hmm)
+When I was away (umm...hm)
 Some friends became just faces
 Some people grew apart
 But you stayed right in my heart
-In so many times, could picture this day inside my mind And for so many years, ooh
+In so many times, could picture this day inside my mind And for so many years, oh
-I knew it would be you here with me, ooh (yes I will) Take you for my wife, the center of my life
+I knew it would be you here with me, oh(yes I will) Take you for my wife, the center of my life
 And I will never ever fade
-From this choice I've made, ooh...oh
+From this choice I've made, oh...oh

 Couldn't we please be happily ever after (come on)
-We could be strong together for so long (said my love is strong) Couldn't we please be happily ever after (Couldn't we please baby) Leaving you never stays forever strong (hey...ooh...hey yeah)
+We could be strong together for so long (said my love is strong) Couldn't we please be happily ever after (Couldn't we please baby) Leaving you never stays forever strong (hey...oh...hey yeah)

 You don't have to look no further than me (don't look no further, baby yeah) You don't need much more than my lovin' to make you happy (I'm so happy I'm so happy, babe)